 SOURCE: Open Invention Network

-DURHAM, NC--(Marketwire - February 15, 2011) - Open Invention Network (OIN) today announced the signing of Rackspace® as an OIN licensee.
-OIN's mission is to enable and protect Linux.
-By becoming a licensee, Rackspace, a leading specialist in the hosting and cloud computing industry, has joined the expanding list of companies that recognize the importance of participating in a substantial community of Linux supporters and leveraging the Open Invention Network to further spur open source innovation.
+DURHAM, NC and OSLO, NORWAY--(Marketwire - August 10, 2010) - Open Invention Network (OIN) today extended the Linux ecosystem with the signing of ForgeRock as a licensee.
+By becoming a licensee, ForgeRock, the official stewards of the ForgeRock I3 Open Platform project, has joined the growing list of organizations that recognize the importance of participating in a substantial community of Linux supporters and leveraging the Open Invention Network to further spur open source innovation.

 Patents owned by Open Invention Network are available royalty-free to any company, institution or individual that agrees not to assert its patents against the Linux System.
-This fosters additional investment in, and adoption of, Linux, which in turn helps to fuel economic growth.
-By developing a web of Linux developers, distributors, sellers, resellers and end-users that license its patent portfolio, Open Invention Network is creating a supportive and open ecosystem for Linux.
+This enables companies to continue to make significant corporate and capital expenditure investments in Linux -- helping to fuel economic growth.
+By developing a web of Linux developers, distributors, sellers, resellers and end-users that license its patent portfolio, Open Invention Network is creating a supportive and shielded ecosystem to ensure the growth and adoption of Linux.

 OIN has amassed a broad portfolio of patents, including patents held by nominees on its behalf.
 These patents are available to all licensees as part of the patent portfolio that OIN is creating around and in support of Linux.
 Its license agreement can be found at www.openinventionnetwork.com/pat_license_agreement.php.

 ForgeRock AS, based in Norway with subsidiaries in the US and the UK, is committed to continuity of innovation and service for the existing and new open source interaction, identity, and integration software found within the I³ platform.
 ForgeRock will provide customers with enterprise-class subscriptions for the platform as well as training and access to an extensive partner community.
 For more information, visit www.forgerock.com.